jlittle22/learn-programming/intro.md

 JavaScript: Just say no.
 ```

 Nonetheless, JavaScript is a reasonable place to start learning how to program.
-(It also happens to be the language our freelance projects use.)

 ### Running code